-The Ein Gedi Nature Reserve is a dreamy mix of natural waterfalls, botanical gardens, and roaming wildlife.
-In addition to this, it has nine hiking trails and is nearby to both the Dead Sea and Masada.
+The Ein Gedi Nature Reserve is a dreamy mix of natural waterfalls, botanical gardens and roaming wildlife.
+It also has nine hiking trails and is near both the Dead Sea and Masada.

-Timna Park, located near Eilat in the Negev Desert, is one of the most popular attractions in Israel for its colourful and spectacular rock formations known as Solomon’s Pillars.
-It is also home to the oldest copper mine ever discovered.
+Timna Park, near Eilat in the Negev Desert, is popular thanks to the colourful and spectacular rock formations known as Solomon’s Pillars.
+It’s also home to the oldest copper mine ever discovered.

-Arguably Israel’s most beautiful national park, Gan HaShlosha – also known by its Arabic name, Sachne – is located in the Lower Galilee region.
-Its idyllic pools of water are fed by natural springs and are surrounded by palm trees and other lush greenery.
+Arguably the most beautiful national park in Israel, Gan HaShlosha – also known as Sachne – is in the Lower Galilee region.
+The idyllic pools of water here are fed by natural springs and are surrounded by palm trees, as well as other lush greenery.

-With its glistening turquoise water surrounded by stunning geological formations, these grottoes, located at Israel’s northwestern tip, are one of the country’s most beautiful natural wonders.
+With glistening turquoise water surrounded by stunning geological formations, these grottoes – at the northwestern tip of Israel – are a beautiful natural wonder.

-The Red Sea waters of Eilat, Israel’s southernmost city, are home to stunning coral reefs, colourful fish, and dolphins.
-Snorkeling or scuba diving here is bound to leave you mesmerised.
+The Red Sea waters of Eilat, the southernmost city in Israel, are home to stunning coral reefs, colourful fish and dolphins.
+Snorkelling or scuba diving here is bound to leave you mesmerised.

-Also known as Lake Kinneret, this is Israel’s largest fresh water lake, popular for its beaches, holy sites, and hot springs.
-Its serene waters and mountainous surroundings are quite a sight.
+Also known as Lake Kinneret, this is the largest freshwater lake in Israel.
+It’s made popular by the beaches, holy sites and hot springs.
+Plus, the serene waters and mountainous surroundings are quite a sight.

-Each year, thousands of birds of over 300 different species migrate through this valley located in the Upper Galilee in Israel’s north.
-This is a truly spectacular sight that attracts bird watchers from all over the world.
+Each year, thousands of birds of more than 300 different species migrate through this valley in Upper Galilee.
+Such a spectacular sight attracts bird-watchers from all over the world.

-The beaming sun paints these grand natural canyons in Israel’s Negev Desert a vibrant reddish colour, making this one of the most spectacular areas to hike in the country.
+The beaming sun paints these grand natural canyons in the Negev Desert a vibrant reddish colour, making this a spectacular area to hike.

 This cave in the Judean Mountains is an underground wonderland of stalactites and stalagmites that were formed millions of years ago.

-Lake Ram is a large lake located in the crater of a dormant volcano in Israel’s Golan Heights region, which is fed by rainwater and an underground spring.
+Lake Ram is a large lake in the crater of a dormant volcano in the Golan Heights region, which is fed by rainwater and an underground spring.

-Ein HaNatziv, located in a Kibbutz with the same name in Israel’s northern Beit She’an Valley, is arguably the most beautiful natural spring in the country.
+Ein HaNatziv, in a Kibbutz with the same name in the northern Beit She’an Valley, is arguably the most beautiful natural spring in Israel.

-It’s not quite the Niagara Falls, but this waterfall – the largest in Israel – is nevertheless a stunning sight located amidst the wonderful scenery of the Banias Nature Reserve in the northern Golan region.
+It’s not quite Niagara Falls, but this waterfall – the largest in Israel – is nevertheless a stunning sight.
+Plus, it’s located amidst the wonderful scenery of the Banias Nature Reserve in the northern Golan region.

-The novelty of seeing a snow covered mountain with a ski resort in Israel can certainly take one’s breathe away, and is testament to the sheer diversity and natural beauty of this country.
+The novelty of seeing a snow-covered mountain with a ski resort in Israel can easily floor you.
+It’s a testament to the sheer diversity and natural beauty of this country.